-Earlier this week I joined Bethany Yon from the VT Department of Health on her show, What’s Cooking Rutland.
+One year, I joined Bethany Yon from the VT Department of Health on her show, What’s Cooking Rutland.
 The theme was cleaning out the freezer.
 Bethany and I took inventory of our freezers and were surprised by how much we found – especially in leftover fruits and vegetables from last year’s harvest.

 Fruits and vegetables, for instance, shouldn’t spend more than a year in your freezer.

-We based the show’s menu around what we found.
+We based the show’s menu on what we found.
 When I discovered green beans, kale, carrots, homemade chicken stock, herbs, and pie crust, a pot pie came to mind.
 Then Bethany told me she had turkey breast from Thanksgiving.
 Perfect.

-I took the items out of the freezer earlier in the day to defrost and lightly pressed out some of the water that was left in some of the vegetables.
+I took the items out of the freezer earlier in the day to defrost and lightly pressed out some of the water left in some of the vegetables.
 While you could try making this without defrosting the vegetables (the meat, on the other hand, will definitely require a defrost period), you might end up with a pretty watery pie.
 It’s harder to drain out the excess liquid at that point.

-The show will be airing all through April on PEG-TV and streaming on their site as well.
-Check it out.
 Here’s the recipe for the pot pie.
 Of course, you could use ingredients that haven’t been frozen as well.

 Turkey Pot Pie